jonross/kugl/docs-tmp/extending.md

 * `^metadata.uid` means the `.metadata.uid` in each element of the response `items` array
 * `key` and `effect` refer to each taint in the `spec.taints` array

+## Tips

+If creating multiple tables from a resource, you should use the `uid` column (sourced from `metadata.uid`) as a join key, since this is a guaranteed unique key.

 ## Coming soon